 Types of Indoor Cactus Plants

-The number of ribs is extremely variable although most cultivated specimens seem to have between ten and fifteen.
-The size of the ribs varies too from plant to plant, some having very shallow, barely visible ridges and others having prominent, quite conspicuous ones.
+The number of ribs is extremely variable, although most cultivated specimens seem to have between 10 and 15.
+The size of the ribs varies too from plant to plant; some have very shallow, barely visible ridges and others have prominent, quite conspicuous ones.
 The spines are at first pale yellow but as they mature they turn brown and ultimately become quite white.

-The radials are normally nine in number but they can be very much more numerous on some varieties.
-They surround a solitary central spine which is a little longer.
+The radials are normally nine in number, but they can be very much more numerous in some varieties.
+They surround a solitary central spine, which is a little longer.
 The white nocturnal flowers are only produced on much older plants.